- Search The Registry

 Langston helped create the Republican Party in 1854.
 With the aid of his brothers Gideon and Charles, Langston organized antislavery societies at both the state and local levels.
 He helped runaway slaves to escape along the Ohio border as part of the Underground Railroad.

-He played a major role in recruiting Black soldiers for the Union Army during the Civil War.
+He played a major role in recruiting Black soldiers for the Union Army during the American Civil War.
 When the war ended, he was appointed inspector general for the Freedmen's Bureau, a federal agency created to assist freed slaves.